 Next we drive to Cunziria, an ancient artisan's village in Vizzini.
 It's a wonderful example of the agricultural style of 18th century Sicily.
 Thanks to a local spring, tanning became an important industry and houses were strategically placed so as to increase sun exposure and hasten the drying process.
 A prickly-pear grove just near the tanning factory was the site of a famous duel between local married lady Lola and her ex-soldier lover Turiddu.
 Lola's husband Alfio killed Turiddu in the duel and it was this fight which inspired Giovanni Verga to write a short story, which he then turned into a play.
 His Cavalleria rusticana was developed in 1890 into the opera of the same name.
 It remains one of the most performed operas around the world.
 Zeffirelli's film version of the opera was shot in Cunziria.
-When the tanning industry declined, the village was left untouched - we will explore its white stone houses and ruins, and call to mind the rustic community and seething passions of lovers and cheated husband in Verga's story and Mascagni's opera.
+When the tanning industry declined, the village was left untouched - we may view (exterior only) the white stone houses and ruins, and call to mind the rustic community and seething passions of lovers and cheated husband in Verga's story and Mascagni's opera.
+Note: the original borgo (village) is currently under renovations; however lunch will be served in one of the traditional farmhouses.